Juanmi (footballer, born 1993): Real Sociedad

 On 9 June 2016, after 19 goalless appearances in all competitions – two starts – Juanmi returned to his home country and joined Real Sociedad for an undisclosed fee.
 He made his competitive debut on 21 August, starting as they began the season with a 3–0 home loss to Real Madrid.
 Six days later, he scored his first goal to open a 2–0 win at Osasuna.

 Juanmi was given a yellow card on 28 February 2017 for celebrating the opening goal of a 2–2 draw with SD Eibar at Anoeta Stadium by lifting up his shirt to show a tribute to the recently deceased leukemia sufferer Pablo Ráez, and was sent off in the second half for a second booking.

 Betis

 On 14 June 2019, Juanmi signed a five-year contract with Real Betis for a €8 million fee.
 He spent the vast majority of his debut campaign on the sidelines, nursing a left-foot injury.

 Juanmi scored his first competitive goal on 28 June 2020, but in a 4–2 away defeat against Levante UD.
 On 28 November 2021, against the same opposition but at home, his second-half hat-trick proved crucial to the 3–1 victory.
 He played in the team's cup final win over Valencia five months later, having scored twice away to his previous club in a 4–0 quarter-final win on 3 February.
 He concluded the 2021–22 season with a career-best 20 goals in all competitions, of which 16 in the league, where he was joint fifth top scorer.

+On 8 September 2022, Juanmi suffered a left-ankle ligament break in a Europa League group game at Helsingin Jalkapalloklubi.
+He returned to action in December in friendly matches during the FIFA World Cup, and was fully recovered from setbacks by the end of January.

+Having fallen out of favour with Manuel Pellegrini following the signing of Ayoze Pérez, Juanmi joined newly promoted Saudi Pro League side Al-Riyadh SC on a one-year loan on 20 August 2023.
+He scored his only goal on 5 October, in a 2–2 home draw with Al Shabab FC; this broke his eight-month drought.
+The following February, he returned to Spain and its top tier after agreeing to a loan deal with Cádiz CF until June.
+He netted in each half of a victory against Atlético Madrid on 9 March, ending a 23-match winless run.

+After returning to Betis, still under the same manager, Juanmi continue to feature sparingly; he did score a last-minute goal to help the hosts defeat NK Celje 2–1 in the league phase of the UEFA Conference League.

+Getafe

+On 31 January 2025, Juanmi was loaned to Getafe with an option to buy.
+On 11 June, the club exercised the clause.